dakralex/algodat-linear-hashing/README.md

        0b10  | 2 | 6 |   |
              \-----------/

-#3: Now let's add the value 8 and 7.
+#3: Now let's insert the value 8 and 7.

     #3a: Hash the value 8 with h_2(c), since h_1(c) < next_to_split

     h_1(8) = 0b1000 % 2 = 0b0
     h_2(8) = 0b1000 % 4 = 0b00

-    Okay, it's still the same bucket, so let's add it there.
+    Okay, it's still the same bucket, so let's insert it there.

              /––––––-----\
        0b00  | 0 | 4 | 8 |